A logo small

 About the Program

 The International Student Ambassadors program is overseen by the UCLA Dashew Center for International Students & Scholars.
 International Student Ambassadors are UCLA students that use their own cultural backgrounds, experiences, and knowledge to support the UCLA community.
 Selected Ambassadors undergo an application, interview, and training process.
-The Ambassadors serve on one of five specialized committees where they work on quarterly or year-long projects.
+The Ambassadors serve on one of four specialized committees where they work on year-long projects.
 Through their work, the Ambassadors work to amplify the visibility, voices, and contributions of the entire UCLA international community.

 Some ways that members of the UCLA community can connect with the International Student Ambassadors include: